 Louisville Kentucky Child Custody Lawyer

-What is the difference between child custody and parenting time in the context of a Louisville divorce?
+What is the difference between child custody and visitation or parenting time in the context of a Louisville divorce?
 Child custody in Kentucky is often confused from the common perception of the term versus the legal meaning.
 Most people believe custody means physical possession of the child such as where the child will live.
 By contrast, the legal definition of custody is unrelated to physical possession of the child and instead refers to the parent’s ability to make parenting decisions.

 Even the Courts sometimes confuse these terms when they use terms such as “physical custody” in reference to physical possession of the child.
 Without using terms such as “physical” custody relates to the rights of a parent to make parenting decisions regarding the welfare of a child including but not limited to: